derdavidoo/Forge-to-Minecraft-Launcher/README.md

 ![image](https://github.com/derdavidoo/Forge-to-Minecraft-Launcher/assets/145209719/6afbc8d9-7fc2-4f13-b696-4fa358af18fb)

-Finaly, paste the path into the second directory on the ForgeToMcLauncher-Window.
-Another important thing is to make shure that you have played the Modpacks you want to transfer with this tool once before using it.
+Finally, paste the path into the second directory on the ForgeToMcLauncher-Window.
+Another important thing is to make shure that you have played the modpacks you want to transfer with this tool once before using it.
 <br>
 All Errors should now be resolved!
 (If not message me pls)

 ---
 <h3>Step 3</h3>
 <br>
-Now you should see all your Modprofiles in this list.
+Now you should see all your modprofiles in this list.
-<h3>IMPORTANT: Make shure you have played the profiles over CurseForge once before you transfer them with my tool or the Game will crash while launching</h3>
+<h3>IMPORTANT: Make shre you have played the profiles over CurseForge once before you transfer them with my tool or the Game will crash while launching</h3>
 (Vanilla Packs are not supported yet)

 ![image](https://github.com/derdavidoo/Forge-to-Minecraft-Launcher/assets/145209719/fcb031ea-2402-40a9-aa4a-96df9d3b9a65)